 A. Introduction

-Before the start of research in Feb 2010 an inception report was prepared and shared with NUPI.
+Before the start of research in February 2010, an inception report was prepared and shared with NUPI.
 The major features contained in the inception report are explained.

-This is the first joint research of its type in the region that studies a zone of conflict (Swat) within the local setting and looks at the people of Swat in their entirety, as they live and interact at different levels.
-It examines the impact of government policies and the physical, economic, human, informational, reform and ideological setting of the region and its people, (Kilcullen:304-5).
-In this study Swat is combed for perceptions of the people both the ordinary and the intellectuals.
+This is the first joint research in the region that studies a zone of conflict (Swat) within the local setting and looks at the people of Swat in their entirety, as they live and interact at different levels.
+It examines the impact of government policies and the physical, economic, human, informational, reform and ideological setting of the region and its people,.
+In this study Swat is combed for the perceptions of the people, both the ordinary and the intellectuals.
 The survey was an attempt to study the phenomenon of conflict in Swat holistically and not in isolation.

 B. Survey approach

-The survey used a multi dimensional approach covering the qualitative and the quantitative aspects such as:
+The survey used a multi-dimensional approach covering qualitative and quantitative aspects such as:

-Interviews of district official and key informants to obtain their views on different issues to add to the qualitative aspect.
+Interviews with district officials and key informants to obtain their views on different issues.

-Holding of focus group discussion with community leaders representing CBO (Community Based Organization), VDO (Village Development Based Organization) and public representative from local government and serving and retired officials from the community.
+Holding of focus group discussions with community leaders representing CBOs (Community Based Organizations), VDO (Village Development Based Organizations) and public representatives from local government, and serving and retired officials from the community.

-Conducting a household based random survey in the different union councils of Swat for finding perceptions of the communities about various issues.
+Conducting a household-based random survey in the different union councils of Swat for determining the perceptions of the communities about various issues.
 In this connection 384 households were surveyed giving a validity of 95% to the result (Annex-1 Fig-1).

 The survey also tested the validity of the hypotheses mentioned earlier on page numbers 7-8.